 For Nespresso guides

-For Nespresso articles, I check capsule names, sizes, caffeine ranges, intensity levels, machine compatibility, brewing behavior, and descaling or troubleshooting steps against Nespresso's official product information, manuals, packaging details, and hands-on use where possible.
+For Nespresso articles, I verify capsule names, cup sizes, caffeine ranges, intensity ratings, machine compatibility, and descaling or troubleshooting steps against Nespresso's official product pages, FAQs, manuals, and packaging where available.

 When a guide is based on research rather than a hands-on machine test, I label it a guide rather than a full review.